psycopg/psycopg2/doc/src/cursor.rst

         positional (``%s``) or named (:samp:`%({name})s`) placeholders.
 See :ref:`query-parameters`.

-        The method returns `None`.
+        The method returns `!None`.
 If a query was executed, the returned values can be retrieved using |fetch*|_ methods.